Graphical view on linear extensions of finite posets: Main results

 Note that the latter terminology is motivated by the fact that $\Cov (S)$ appears to coincide with the covering relation $\cover$ for the poset on $N$ assigned to $S$ (see Section~\ref{ssec.graphical-comparison}).
-These two notions are substantial in the proof of the following result.
+These two notions are substantial in the proof of the next result, which can be found in Appendix~\ref{app.thm.poset-characterization}.